Florestan, Prince of Monaco: Reign

 Florestan was ill-prepared to assume the role of Sovereign Prince.
 Indeed, the British historian H. Pemberton wrote that, upon accession to the throne, Florestan was "a man utterly unsuited for the task before him."
 He had been an actor in the Théâtre de l'Ambigu-Comique.
 The real power during his reign lay in the hands of his wife, Princess Caroline, who possessed great intelligence and "excelled at social skills."
 According to the historian Gustave Saige, Princess Caroline's intelligence was required to figure out the affairs of state, which Honoré V had handled absolutely by himself, not trusting anyone to advise or assist him.
 For some time, she was able, by tax reform, to alleviate the difficult economic situation stemming from the Congress of Vienna assigning Monaco as a protectorate of the Kingdom of Sardinia rather than France.
 At the time Monaco was surrounded by the Sardinian controlled County of Nice.

 As unprepared as Florestan was for the affairs of the Principality, his ascendance to power upon the death of his brother was largely welcomed by the populace.
 "He was given a particularly warm reception by the people of Menton," wrote Saige in French.
 Saige attributed the cause for this to the relief widely felt at having a prince who was not invisible to the public; unlike Honoré V, Florestan went out in public.
 He even established a school in Menton, albeit an expensive one from which the princely couple attempted to meet local demands for democratic reforms and offered two constitutions to the local population, but these were rejected, particularly by the people of Menton, who were offered something better by King Charles Albert of Sardinia.
 When the Prince and Princess of Monaco saw that their efforts were doomed to failure, they handed over power to their son Charles (later Prince Charles III).
 This was, however, too little, too late.
-Encouraged by the French Revolution of 1848, the towns of Menton and Roquebrune revolted and declared themselves independent.
+Encouraged by the French Revolution of 1848, the towns of Menton and Roquebrune revolted and declared themselves independent free cities.
 Worse, the King of Sardinia garrisoned Menton, Florestan was dethroned, arrested, and imprisoned.
 Florestan was restored to the throne in 1849, but Menton and Roquebrune were lost forever.